-Landgate continues to explore opportunities to partner with the private sector to provide the authority’s services and data using jointly developed technology and intellectual property.
-Its new land registry system, NLR™, developed in partnership with Ajilon, is an example of how Landgate has successfully collaborated by combining innovation with internal knowledge and industry expertise.
+Landgate continues to explore opportunities to partner with the private sector to provide the authority’s data and services using jointly developed technology and intellectual property.

-SPUR, Landgate’s location and innovation hub, will leverage its reputation for cross-agency collaboration and leadership to provide an environment that connects location, technology, education and investment sectors.
-SPUR will build relationships between government and industry, facilitate focused innovation and nurture the development of the location technology industry.
+Through the planned Location and Innovation Hub, Landgate will leverage its reputation for cross-agency collaboration and leadership to provide an environment which connects the location, technology, education and investment sectors.

 Increasing customer expectations